mautic/developer-documentation-new/docs/rest_api/emails.rst

      - Array of tokens in Email
    * - ``assetAttachments``
      - array
-     - Array of asset IDs
+     - Array of Asset IDs

 .. _response-5: